Poolchaos/flaapworks/README.md

 Until this becomes a node_module, everything, including a working example will be in this project.

 * Install dependencies - $ `npm install`
-* Running the app - $ `gulp` (there is an issue with live-updates, so app needs to restart after changes.
+* Running the app - $ `npm run serve` (there is an issue with live-updates, so app needs to restart after changes.
 It is on my bug list)

 ### Initial setup